iraikov/chicken-tabular/README.md

 - Argument `NA` specifies a default value to be supplied when a given field is empty (default: none).
 - Argument `COLUMN-NAMES` specifies column names which will be used if `RETURN-NAMES` is true (default: none).
 - Argument `COLUMN-WIDTHS` specifies column widths  which will be used if `DELIMITER` is not specified (default: none).
 - Argument `RETURN-NAMES` specifies that each returned record will have the form of an alist with column name and value pairs.
+If `COLUMN-NAMES` is the symbol 'headers then the first line of the input will be used to infer the column names.
 If `COLUMN-NAMES` is not provided, the column index will be used as key instead.

 <procedure>reader*:: INPUT [DELIMITER: #\,] [EOL: "\n"] [COMMENT-CHAR: #f]
 [NA: #f] [COLUMN-NAMES: #f] [COLUMN-WIDTHS: #f] [RETURN-NAMES: #f] -> READER</procedure>